OgbuEsther/validationOnBackend/README.md

 There are different kind of implementations under the hood.

 PS: JSONB is a JSON text document notation stored in a binary format as used by MongoDB

+//more explanation on ODM and ORM
+Object-Relational Mapping (ORM) is a technique that lets you query and manipulate data from a database using an object-oriented paradigm.
+When talking about ORM, most people are referring to a library that implements the Object-Relational Mapping technique, hence the phrase "an ORM

+while ODM does the same thing but only with documents

+we store data in JSON format (ODM) and we store data in table format (ORM)